 Link to ASL video http://youtu.be/kDqjhmNSRUQ

-The Division on Deaf, DeafBlind and Hard of Hearing has posted here new information related to the interpreter rules.
+The Division on Deaf, DeafBlind and Hard of Hearing has posted information related to the interpreter rules.
 In addition to the video, we posted Frequently Asked Questions (FAQs) on what happens if an Appointing Authority cannot locate a qualified interpreter.
 Along with the FAQs on Exceptions, Waivers and Variances, we added recommended forms for Full Waiver, Limited Waiver, and Acknowledgement of Responsibility to be used as described in the FAQs.
 The fillable forms are links inside the FAQs document.
-A PDF of each form (Full Waiver, Limited Waiver, and Acknowledgment of Responsibility) is also housed under "Forms and Publications".
+A PDF of each form (Full Waiver, Limited Waiver, and Acknowledgment of Responsibility) is also housed under "For Interpreters".

 - Agency Report, Narrative Excerpt (foundational principles/intent)